NelsonTchanyap/React-ToDo-app/README.md

 # React-ToDo-app
-A simple To-Do application build with REACT-Js Framework .
+A simple To-Do application build with REACT-Js .